pachterlab/kb_docs/docs/source/quick_start/installation.rst

 .. seealso::

-  If you want to install kallisto and bustools from source, please visit the section :ref:`Advanced Installation` of this documentation.
+  If you want to install kallisto and bustools from source, please visit the :ref:`advanced instillation <advanced_installation>` section.